 If you have any questions, feedback, recommendations or can offer assistance with our sustainability plans, please contact [email protected]

-From pre-registering to receiving official finish times, all LLHM participant communications, bar the official race pack, are sent by email or text.
+From pre-registering to receiving official finish times, all LLHM participant communications are digital and sent by email.
 By not posting additional communications such as congratulations/commiseration magazines to runners who have entered the public place ballot, we reduce paper wastage and energy use.

 Travel and transportation